psredzinski/AutoCompleteTextField/README.md

 ```

-## AutoCompleteTextFieldManualDataSource
+## ACTFDomain

-AutoCompleteTextFieldManualDataSource conforms to the AutoCompleteTextFieldDataSource so all the functionality is the same with the added ability to manually provide autocomplete suggestions.
+`ACTFDomain` conforms to the `ACTFWeightedDomain`.
+User can manually add a custom weighted class that conforms to `ACTFWeightedDomain`.

-Use the AutoCompleteTextFieldManualDataSource when providing a suggestion that is found through custom sorting.
-Going off the original example of email domain suggestions, the default suggestions are chosen in alphabetical order from the provided array.
-However, for better user experience we may want certain email domains to show up first if they are more popular.
+Use the `ACTFWeightedDomain` when providing a suggestion that is found through custom sorting for better user experience where we add a weight usage to the domains to show up first if they are more popular.

 One example may be 'gmail.com' and 'georgetown.edu'.
 Users are more likely to have a 'gmail.com' account so we would want that to show up before 'georgetown.edu', even though that is out of alphabetical order.